Integrative Bayesian models using Post-selective Inference: a case study in Radiogenomics: Radiogenomic analysis for LGG

 \section{Radiogenomic analysis for LGG}

-We conduct our radiogenomic empirical analysis with the real samples and the genomic features and radiomic phenotypes capture complementary characteristics of the underlying tumor.
-These measurements are collectively harnessed in integrative models to assess associations with relevant clinical endpoints such as disease progression, survival time etc. for the patients.
-We provide the details related to data acquisition and pre-processing of both the imaging and genomic modalities with specifics largely deferred to Supplementary material \ref{section:3:Supplement}.
-We follow this up with an implementation of our inferential machinery in Section \ref{subsec:mining} post an integrative mining pipeline.
-Lastly, we give biological insights into our radiogenomic findings and place the relevance of the resulting effect size estimates in the context of recent scientific literature in Section \ref{subsec:biological}.
+In this section, we implement our selection-aware pipeline on the samples from the radiogenomic case study.
+The imaging outcomes, also called radiomic phenotypes, are collectively harnessed in integrative models with the genomic measurements to assess associations with overall survival for the patients.
+We briefly describe the data acquisition and pre-processing steps for both the imaging and genomic modalities with specifics largely deferred to Supplementary material \ref{section:3:Supplement}.
+We then give biological insights into the radiogenomic findings from our integrative model, situating their relevance in the context of recent scientific literature.